Kajang line: Station designs

 All stations are wheelchair accessible, with lifts and escalators serving each platform.
 All platforms are equipped with platform screen doors.

 List of stations

-Services and rolling stock
+Rolling stock

 According to MRT Corp, the four-car train sets are servicing the line with an average headway of 3.5 minutes in an hour, equivalent to 400,000 passengers per day.

 The rolling stock is manufactured by Siemens/CSR Nanjing Puzhen in a partnership with SMH Rail Consortium Sdn Bhd.
 The trains will be driverless with a capacity of 1,200 passengers in a 4-car trainsets formation.
 The Siemens Inspiro rolling stock will be supplied with the same configuration as the trainsets supplied for Warsaw Metro M1.